 In addition to overall living conditions, the security of residents can also be an issue of concern.
-According to official statistics, 128 attacks on accommodation facilities took place in 2019, compared to 173 in 2018.
-In addition, 1,620 attacks on individual asylum seekers or refugees were recorded in 2019.
-Most of these attacks are classified as racially motivated crimes.365
+According to preliminary police statistics, 61 attacks on accommodation facilities took place in 2021, compared to 84 in 2020 and 128 in 2019.
+In addition, 932 attacks on individual asylum seekers or refugees were recorded in 2021 (1,606 in 2020).
+Most of these attacks are classified as racially motivated crimes.

-According to statistics compiled by NGOs, the number of attacks on reception centres during 2019 was significantly higher - namely 913 attacks on facilities, including 3 arson attacks, compared to 1,535 attacks including 9 arson attacks in 2018.
-Nevertheless, NGO statistics also show a significantly lower number of attacks (198) on individual asylum seekers or refugees, therefore discrepancies may partially be explained by differences in counting methods.
+According to statistics compiled by NGOs, the number of attacks on reception centres during 2020 was significantly higher - namely 992 attacks on facilities, including 6 arson attacks, compared to 93 attacks including 3 arson attacks in 2019.
+Nevertheless, NGO statistics also show a significantly lower number of attacks (198) on individual asylum seekers or refugees for the same year, therefore discrepancies may partially be explained by differences in counting methods.

-In many facilities, spatial confinement and lack of privacy led to a lack of security, particularly for women and children.367 To counter this problem, most Federal States have developed violence protection concepts in recent years.368
+In many facilities, spatial confinement and lack of privacy led to a lack of security, particularly for women and children.
+To counter this problem, most Federal States have developed violence protection concepts in recent years.